 Alun Michael was re-elected MP for Cardiff South and Penarth in May 2010 with a majority of 4,709.
+In 2012 he has become the Police and Crime Commissioner for South Wales.

 First elected to Parliament for Cardiff South and Penarth in 1987, he became Deputy Home Secretary in 1997, with special responsibility for Criminal Justice, the Police and Voluntary Sector.